angiebunk1/readme-generator/generatedREADME.md

 ## Contributing
-Contact me and I will let you know
+Contact me at the email address provided below if you want to contribute to this project.

 ## Tests
-Enter your project title and see if it appears
+Use some sample data to see a generated project plan.

 ## Questions
 -  https://github.com/angiebunk1
 -  angela.gustafson@gmail.com
--  Check out my github profile or send me an email
+-  Email me if you have any questions!